Torus orbit closures in the flag variety: Generic torus orbit closures in Schubert varieties

 Using this function $h$, we get the Poincar\'e polynomials of these singular generic torus orbit closures as follows:

 One can easily confirm the formula \eqref{eq:h-polynomial_poincare} in these two cases.
 Indeed, the formula \eqref{eq:h-polynomial_poincare} holds for every $Y_w$, which implies

-\begin{remark} For a rational polytope $\mathsf{P}$ allowing a \emph{retraction sequence}, the Poincar\'e polynomial of the toric variety $X_\mathsf{P}$ is the polynomial $h_{\mathsf{P}}(t^2)$.
+\begin{remark} \begin{enumerate} \item For a rational polytope $\mathsf{P}$ allowing a \emph{retraction sequence}, the Poincar\'e polynomial of the toric variety $X_\mathsf{P}$ is the polynomial $h_{\mathsf{P}}(t^2)$.
 We refer the reader to~\cite{BSS} for a precise definition of retraction sequences.
-It is shown in~\cite{PS_conic} that a linear function $h$ in Lemma~\ref{lemm:2-1} defines a retraction sequence on the polytope~$\Q_w$.
-However, it is not known whether all retraction sequences come from linear functions. \end{remark}
+It is shown in~\cite{PS_conic} that a linear function $h$ as in Lemma~\ref{lemm:2-1} defines a retraction sequence on the polytope~$\Q_w$.
+However, it is not known whether all retraction sequences come from linear functions. \item In~\cite[Section~4.1]{PostnikovReinerWilliams08}, a generalized Eulerian polynomial is defined for a {\it simple} generalized permutohedron $\mathsf{P}$ and it agrees with the $h$-polynomial of $\mathsf{P}$ (see \cite[Theorem~4.2]{PostnikovReinerWilliams08}).
+On the other hand, our generalized Eulerian polynomial $A_w(t)$ for $w\in S_n$ agrees with the $h$-polynomial of a Burhat interval polytope $\mathsf{Q}_w$ as mentioned above, where $\mathsf{Q}_w$ is a generalized permutohedron but not necessarily simple. \end{enumerate} \end{remark}